Lighthouses of Northern Ireland

 photos, Huelse has a historic postcard

-view, and Google has a satellite view.
+view, Alan Welsh has a street view, and Google has a satellite view.
 CIL calls this lighthouse Blackhead Antrim because it also maintains the Blackhead Clare Light in County Clare.
 In January 2010, the Environment Agency announced plans to

 list the station as a historic site.
 In 2013, CIL announced plans to develop the light station with accommodations for overnight rental.
 Located atop a spectacular vertical

 cliff on a sharp headland at the northern entrance to Belfast Lough.